Charity of the Year

 We believe pubs are at the heart of every community and we aim to build and nurture these relationships through everything we do.
 As the Island’s largest private sector employer, we understand the importance of giving back to our local community and place our charity activities as a top priority.

-We are delighted that our nominated charity this year is Guide Dogs.
+We are delighted that our nominated charity is Guide Dogs For the Blind UK.

 A huge thank you to all of our customers who have contributed to our fundraising efforts so far.
 We’re happy to announce that our total to date is a whopping £41,636, after raising an additional £241.00 at The Cat’s Family Fun Day, which means we were able to sponsor a fourth guide dog, named Archie to join our other guide dogs; Cooper, Brearley and Amber on their journeys!

 The adorable Archie was born on the 8th July 2021 and has been placed with his puppy walker who has started to teach him all the skills that he will need as a future guide dog!

 Archie has begun his exciting journey towards becoming a fully qualified assistant for someone living with sight loss.
 He is starting to make good progress from being an uncoordinated bundle of fluff into a smart, responsible guide dog.
 We’ve received our first pupdate regarding Archie’s development and we’re excited to announce that he’s doing really well in his training!